Citi is an advertising partner.

 Similar rewards with a different look

-The American Express® Gold Card is another great charge card for travelers.
-The card comes with a $250 annual fee, as well as a $120 annual dining credit and $100 airline fee credit to help offset the annual fee.
+The American Express® Gold Card is another great card for travelers.
+The card comes with a $250 annual fee, as well as up to $120 in annual dining credit (enrollment required) and up to $120 Uber Cash to help offset the annual fee (up to $10 in Uber Cash per month).
+Your American Express® Gold Card needs to be added to your Uber app in order to receive this monthly Uber Cash benefit, which can be applied toward U.S. Uber rides and U.S. Uber eats purchases.

 As you spend on the American Express® Gold Card, you will earn:

-- Earn 4X Membership Rewards® Points on Restaurants worldwide, including takeout and delivery.
-Additionally, earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+- Earn 4X Membership Rewards® Points at Restaurants, including takeout and delivery, and earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+Terms apply.

 - 1X Membership Rewards® point per $1 spent on all other purchases